KKS1/hackernews-node/README.md

 # hackernews-node
-This is a sample node js based server application to understand GraphQL concepts.
+This is a sample node js based server application to get a dive into GraphQL concepts.